C-FWES/StackExpressionCalculator/README.md

 # StackExpressionCalculator
-It calculates expressions that are Strings using stack which I'm learned new
+It calculates expressions that are Strings using stack